CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms across multiple languages: 'write grant', 'grant proposal', '申請書', '科研費', '基金申请', '写基金', 'NSF proposal', 'funding application', plus agency names like KAKENHI, NSF, NSFC, ERC, DFG, etc. These are terms users would naturally say.
+Excellent coverage of natural trigger terms across multiple languages: 'write grant', 'grant proposal', '申請書', '科研費', '基金申请', '写基金', 'NSF proposal', 'funding application', plus specific agency names like KAKENHI, NSF, NSFC, ERC, DFG, etc. These are terms users would naturally say.

 3 / 3